 Schoenthal was a founding member of the NAFC and the Saskatchewan Association of Friendship Centres and served as the Executive Director of the Regina Friendship Centre for years.
 After his retirement, he was appointed to the Senate of the NAFC and served for many years.
 Throughout his life, he was deeply committed to his work and involvement with the Friendship Centre Movement.

-Clemons was one of the original staff members of the Indian and Metis Friendship Centre in Winnipeg and was a perennial driving force behind the Friendship Centre Movement in Selkirk, Manitoba.
-A Friendship Centre trailblazer, Clemons was the Selkirk Friendship Centre’s first Executive Director and helped establish the society from infancy to stability until her retirement in 1973.
-She always thought one of the most important functions of the Friendship Centre was to provide a place for urban Indigenous people to gather.
+Amy Clemons, the great-great granddaughter of Chief Peguis, was a perennial driving force behind the Friendship Centre Movement in Selkirk, Manitoba.
+A Friendship Centre original, Amy was the Selkirk Friendship Centre’s first Executive Director and helped establish the society from infancy to stability until her retirement in 1973.
+She was born and grew up near St. Peter’s, Manitoba.
+Five of her school years were spent in a residential school in Elkhorn, Manitoba.

 President of the Swan River Friendship Centre for 25 years, a feat which was notably unheard of in the Friendship Centre Movement right across Canada, Menard also served as the provincial board member of the Manitoba Association of Friendship Centres.
 He was a humble man of humble means who never sought fortune or fame but instead dedicated his life to improving the quality of life for Indigenous people in the community of Swan River.
 He made a lasting and meaningful contribution through his many years of volunteer service in the Friendship Centre Movement and that work will never be forgotten.

-Much of her life was spent volunteering her time and energy to improve the quality of life for Indigenous people.
-With a smile on her face, Clause would hurry from one community activity or meeting to another.
+Much of her life was spent volunteering her time and energy to improve the quality of life for our people.
+With a smile on her face, she would hurry from one community activity or meeting to another.
 She had a long and dedicated service to the Friendship Centre Movement.
-She lived her final years in Fort Erie, Ontario and was involved in many organizations – the Fort Erie Friendship Centre; OFIFC, and the NAFC to name a few.
-One of her biggest accomplishments was obtaining her high school diploma through the Friendship Centre’s Alternative Secondary School Program.
-Her laughter, love and wisdom continue to echo – she is forever missed by those who were fortunate enough to have worked with or known her.
+She held true to her beliefs and faith while working with and being a member of different Aboriginal and mainstream organizations and agencies.

 Each year, the Métis Nation of Alberta pays tribute to Gray by hosting the Delia Gray Memorial Gala.
 She was an active member of the Métis Nation of Alberta, the Canadian Native Friendship Centre, and a Senator for the NAFC to name a few.
 Gray ran weekly square dances at the Friendship Centre and enjoyed listening to music.
 She always encouraged young people to do their best and complimented them not only on their achievements but also on their efforts.
 She would provide them with the wisdom not to give up and try harder the next time; Gray will always be remembered and forever missed.